National Tree Day

 Greening our city

-Over 300 Sydneysiders and visitors are expected to join the free tree planting event, where you can enjoy a sausage sizzle, learn about greening your home and get your hands dirty.
+Over 600 Sydneysiders and visitors joined the free tree planting event, where they enjoyed a sausage sizzle, learnt about greening their homes and got their hands dirty.

 The City of Sydney supports the yearly event as part of our Greening Sydney Plan, which encourages volunteers to contribute to greening the urban landscape.

 Connecting with nature

 An urban jungle complete with ferns, large trees, an AstroTurf sculpture and outdoor settings was created on Customs House Square at Circular Quay on Wednesday 25 June to build awareness around National Tree Day on Sunday 27 July.